phenology/infrastructure/platform/README.md

 Once the platform is up and running, the user only needs to upload the input data to the correct storage layer and then the platform is ready for [application developement](../applications).

 ## Emma
 Emma is a project where ansible is used to setup a Spark cluster with GeoTrellis and SciSpark modules, and using for storage two flavors of storage, as file-based HDFS and GlusterFS and as object-based Minio (it has the same API as Amazon S3).
-To install the platform the user should read the instructions detailed in [**emma's** README](https://github.com/nlesc-sherlock/emma/blob/master/README.md).
+To install the platform the user should read the instructions detailed in [**emma's** set up](https://github.com/nlesc-sherlock/emma/blob/master/README.md#setup-environment).
+This assumes that you use an Ubuntu machine or that you have Windows 10 with [**WSL**](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
+If not, go to [**emma's** README](https://github.com/nlesc-sherlock/emma/blob/master/README.md).

 **For this project the platform provision should only install a light version of the platform**.
 Such light platform does not have Docker-swarm and GlusterFS.
 To install such platform the user instead of running **ansible-playbook install_platform.yml**, as mentioned in [provision section](https://github.com/nlesc-sherlock/emma/blob/documentation/ansible.md#provision), the user should run the following:
 ```